fleimkeipa/microservices/README.md

-# Microservices Examples
+# Microservices with Golang

-I just want to create every type of microservices and give best practices
+This repository contains examples of various microservice architectures using Golang.
+The aim is to provide a practical guide for building, deploying, and managing microservices-based systems.